yanglab-emory/yanglab-emory.github.io/index.md

 ### PI - Background

-I got my PhD in Statistics (2014) in the Statistics Department at Rice University, Houston, TX.
+I obtained my PhD in Statistics (2014) in the Statistics Department at Rice University, Houston, TX.
 My PhD work was about developing nonparametric Bayesian model for functional data analysis.
 After my graduation, I started working on Statistical Genetics as a Postdoctoral Fellow (2014-2017) in the group of
 Goncalo Abecasis in the Biostatistics Department at the University of Michigan, Ann Arbor.
 Since my postdoc training, I have been very interested in utilizing statistical tools and computational efficient algorithms for genomics data analysis.

-## Welcome to YangLab Website

-We are located in the third floor of Whitehead Biomedical Research Building at Emory University, and affiliated with the Center for Computational and Quantitative Genetics, Department of Human Genetics, Emory University School of Medicine

-### Lab Members

-- Postdoctoral Fellow --- Justin Luningham, PhD

-- Research Specialist --- Junyu Chen, MPH

-- Graduate Student --- Xiaoran Meng, BS

-- Undergraduate QTM Student --- Tianhui Mao